NOTARY PUBLIC NORTH WEST LONDON

 Website: www.facultyoffice.org.uk

-12.2 I aim to provide all clients with an efficient and high standard of service.
-However, if you are dissatisfied about the service you have received, please do not hesitate to contact me.
+14.2 We aim to provide all clients with an efficient and high standard of service.
+However, if you are dissatisfied about the service you have received, please do not hesitate to contact us.

-12.3 If I am unable to resolve the matter, you may then complain to the Notaries Society of which I am a member, who have a Complaints Procedure which is approved by the Faculty Office.
+14.3 If we are unable to resolve the matter, you may then complain to the Notaries Society of which Sharon Stone is a member, who have a Complaints Procedure which is approved by the Faculty Office.
 This procedure is free to use and is designed to provide a quick resolution to any dispute.

 The Secretary of The Notaries Society,